z4857/InsightBridge/README.md

-# InsightBridge – Chrome Built-in AI Challenge 2025 Submission
+# InsightBridge – Your personal multilingual AI stock analyst

 ## Overview
-InsightBridge helps investors quickly decide whether a news article or research paper affects their portfolio.
+InsightBridge helps investors quickly decide whether a news article or research paper affects their stock.
-Using Chrome’s built-in AI models (Summarizer, Prompt, Rewriter), the extension:
+Using Chrome’s built-in AI models and Yahoo API, the extension:
+1. Retrieves the company name from stock stick
-1. Summarizes the article in 2 sentences.
+2. Summarizes the article in 5 sentences.
-2. Judges relevance to selected stocks.
+3. Judges relevance to selected stocks.
-3. Simplifies the explanation for non-experts.
+4. Simplifies the explanation for non-experts.
+5. Wraps up everything in a short paragraph for future use

-All analysis runs locally in Chrome — no data leaves your browser.
+All analysis runs locally in Chrome — no personal API key required.

 ---